About Security Analytics and Logging (SAL SaaS) for the ASA

 3. The SEC forwards the events to the Cisco cloud where the events are stored.

-4. CDO displays events from the Cisco cloud in its Events Viewer based on the filters you set.
+4. Security Cloud Control displays events from the Cisco cloud in the Event Logging page based on the filters you set.

 With the Logging Analytics and Detection or Total Network Analytics and Monitoring license, the following also occur: